Th3OnlyN00b/Luna/README.md

 ## So you would like to make your own bot?
 Simply follow the steps bellow:

-Please note that this assumes you have [Python 3.7](https://www.python.org/downloads/) or greater installed on your computer
+Please note that this assumes you have [Python 3.6](https://www.python.org/downloads/) or greater installed on your computer.
+It may work with lower versions of 3.x, but they are not officially supported.

+## 0. Download Luna:
+* Download either the zip file for your OS, or clone the repo and open the folder for your OS.
+* If you downloaded a zip file, unzip it and open the folder.
+* This will be referenced as your **root folder**

 ## 1. Create an email account for your bot:
 * We usually use Gmail to make accounts, but it does not matter.